-If GHSI increases by 1 time, the average total MPX cases increase by 0.002 times.
+If GHSI increases by 1 time, the average total monkeypox cases increase by 0.002 times.
 The model explained 15.86% of the total variation.
 Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.398) between total cases and GHSI (supplementary table 1 and figure 1).
-If JEE (RS) increases by 1 time, the average total MPX cases increase by 0.001 times.
+If JEE increases by 1 time, the average total monkeypox cases increase by 0.001 times.
 The model explained 7.13% of the total variation.
-Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.267) between total cases and JEE (RS) (Supplementary table 2 and figure 1).
-If GHSI increases by 1 time, the average total MPX deaths decrease by 0.90 times.
+Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.267) between total cases and JEE (Supplementary table 2 and figure 1).
+If GHSI increases by 1 time, the average total monkeypox deaths decrease by 0.90 times.
 The model explained 33.62% of the total variation.
 Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.580) between total cases and GHSI (Supplementary table 2 and figure 1).
-If JEE (RS) increases by 1 time, the average total MPX cases increase by 1.07 times.
+If JEE increases by 1 time, the average total monkeypox cases increase by 1.07 times.
 The model explained 36.07% of the total variation.
-Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.601) between total cases and JEE (RS) (Supplementary table 2 and figure 1).
+Pearson’s correlation coefficient and scatter plot showed a perfect positive linear relationship (r=0.601) between total cases and JEE (Supplementary table 2 and figure 1).

 Figure 1: Scatter plot with regression line between total cases and deaths of MPX with GHSI and JEE.

-In summary, the GHSI and JEE serve as valuable indicators of a country's health security preparedness and capacity to prevent, detect, and respond to health threats, including monkeypox.
+The GHSI and JEE serve as valuable indicators of a country's health security preparedness and capacity to prevent, detect, and respond to health threats, including monkeypox.
 By using these tools, policymakers and public health officials can identify gaps in public health systems and develop targeted interventions to improve health security and reduce the impact of monkeypox outbreaks.
 Countries with stronger public health systems are more likely to have effective surveillance systems and laboratory capacities that facilitate the timely detection and confirmation of monkeypox cases.
 Additionally, these countries are better equipped to develop and implement appropriate response strategies to contain the spread of the disease and minimize its impact on public health.

 Conversely, countries with weaker public health systems may be less prepared to detect and respond to monkeypox outbreaks, which could lead to increased morbidity and mortality.
 Factors such as inadequate vaccination coverage, insufficient laboratory capacity, and limited response planning could further exacerbate the impact of the disease in such countries.
 Furthermore, high levels of wildlife trade and consumption can amplify the risk of monkeypox transmission from animals to humans, particularly in regions where cultural and traditional practices revolve around bushmeat consumption.
 Moreover, countries with high levels of international travel and trade may experience a higher likelihood of importing and exporting monkeypox cases, which could facilitate the global spread of the disease.

+However, according to our research, countries with high GHSI or JEE scores had a negative correlation with cases and fatalities of monkeypox.
+This suggests that these rankings do not sufficiently account for the importance of providing universal health coverage and integrating national response services.
+Furthermore, it may be necessary to significantly change the indicators and their relative weighting employed in the GHSI and the JEE in the future.